bytebase/bytebase.com-old/content/blog/restoring-a-mysql-database-to-a-point-in-time.md

 ## How to Restore a Database to a Point in Time?

-Let’s say there is a MySQL database “db_pitr_example” that has two tables “pitr_one” and “pitr_two”.
+Let’s say there is a MySQL database `db_pitr_example` that has two tables `pitr_one` and `pitr_two`.
 ![original](/static/blog/restoring-a-mysql-database-to-a-point-in-time/original.webp)

-Suddenly, the application goes down since someone accidentally deletes the table “pitr_two”.
+Suddenly, the application goes down since someone accidentally deletes the table `pitr_two`.
 Then, the DBA or the on-call developer needs to restore that deleted table.
 ![del](/static/blog/restoring-a-mysql-database-to-a-point-in-time/del.webp)

-The following steps demonstrate how to restore the database “db_pitr_example” with PITR.
+The following steps demonstrate how to restore the database `db_pitr_example` with PITR.

 **Step1**.
-Click the button “Restore to point in time” in the tab ”Backup and Restore”.
+Click the button **Restore to point in time** in the tab **Backup and restore**.
 ![pitr-step1](/static/blog/restoring-a-mysql-database-to-a-point-in-time/pitr-step1.webp)

 **Step2**.
-Choose a point in time to restore the database, and click the button “Confirm”.
+Choose a point in time to restore the database, and click the button **Confirm**.
 ![pitr-step2](/static/blog/restoring-a-mysql-database-to-a-point-in-time/pitr-step2.webp)

 **Step3**.
-Click the button “Approve” to execute the first task, or reassign it to someone else to review the task first.
+Click the button **Approve** to execute the first task, or reassign it to someone else to review the task first.
 ![pitr-step3](/static/blog/restoring-a-mysql-database-to-a-point-in-time/pitr-step3.webp)

-After the first task is completed, click the button “Approve” again to execute the second task.
+After the first task is completed, click the button **Approve** again to execute the second task.
 ![pitr-step4](/static/blog/restoring-a-mysql-database-to-a-point-in-time/pitr-step4.webp)

 Now, the point-in-time recovery for the database is done.
-The result says that the database “db_pitr_example” has performed point-in-time recovery successfully.
+The result says that the database `db_pitr_example` has performed point-in-time recovery successfully.
 ![result](/static/blog/restoring-a-mysql-database-to-a-point-in-time/result.webp)

-Let’s verify tables in the database “db_pitr_example”.
-The deleted table “pitr_two” is back again.
+Let’s verify tables in the database `db_pitr_example`.
+The deleted table `pitr_two` is back again.
 ![verify](/static/blog/restoring-a-mysql-database-to-a-point-in-time/verify.webp)

 ## Learn more